solita/solita.github.com/_posts/2026-02-11-using-ai-tooling-with-clojure.md

 With the addition of [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) agents have gained access to a lot of tooling.
-In May 2025 Bruce Hauman announced his [Clojure MCP](https://github.com/bhauman/clojure-mcp) that provides an MCP that provides agents access to the REPL.
-Now AI agents such as Claude Code, Copilot CLI and others can reach inside the application as it is being developed, try code changes live, look at the internal state of the application and benefit from all of the
+In May 2025 Bruce Hauman announced his [Clojure MCP](https://github.com/bhauman/clojure-mcp) that provides agents access to the REPL.
+Now
+AI agents such as Claude Code, Copilot CLI and others can reach inside the application as it is being developed, try code changes live, look at the internal state of the application and benefit from all of the